On the Reeb spaces of definable maps: Abstract

 \section{Abstract}

-We prove that the Reeb space of a proper definable map in an arbitrary o-minimal expansion of the reals is realizable as a proper definable quotient which can be seen as the definable analog of Stein factorization of proper morphisms in algebraic geometry.
-We also show that the Betti numbers of the Reeb space of a map $f$ can be arbitrarily large compared to those of $X$, unlike in the special case of Reeb graphs of manifolds.
-Nevertheless, in the special case when $f:X \rightarrow Y$ is a semi-algebraic map and $X$ is closed and bounded, we prove a singly exponential upper bound on the Betti numbers of the Reeb space of $f$ in terms of the number and degrees of the polynomials defining $X,Y$ and $f$.
+We prove that the Reeb space of a proper definable map $f:X \rightarrow Y$ in an arbitrary o-minimal expansion of a real closed field is realizable as a proper definable quotient.
+This result can be seen as an o-minimal analog of Stein factorization of proper morphisms in algebraic geometry.
+We also show that the Betti numbers of the Reeb space of $f$ can be arbitrarily large compared to those of $X$, unlike in the special case of Reeb graphs of manifolds.
+Nevertheless, in the special case when $f:X \rightarrow Y$ is a semi-algebraic map and $X$ is closed and bounded, we prove a singly exponential upper bound on the Betti numbers of the Reeb space of $f$ in terms of the number and degrees of the polynomials defining $X,Y$, and $f$.